 Hannover Opera House

-That said I was also interested in the little tuk tuk showcasing the Shakespeare Pub – oh for another night in happening Hannover.
+I was amused by the little tuk-tuk that was parked next door to the Opera House.
+On the side, it was advertising the Shakespeare Pub – oh for another night in happening Hannover.

 The Ruins of Aegidienkirche